MIT-SPARK/config_utilities/config_utilities_ros/config_utilities_ros/gui/README.md

 - [ ] Currently vectors and maps of configs don't show up if they're empty, would be great to have these to be able to add more entires from the GUI.
 - [ ] Paramter verification on the GUI side (although implemented) does not quite seem to work.
+- [ ] YAML parsing errors on the GUI side break the successfully parsed yaml values (why???)

 ### Feature Ideas: